 California Zoning Laws and Off-Grid Living

 Zoning laws are local laws that dictate everything from setbacks to how many chickens you are allowed to have on your property.
 All areas of California are subject to some type of zoning.
-These laws might make it illegal to live the type of off-grid life you want on your property.
+These laws might make it illegal to live the off-grid kind of life you want on your property.

 Local zoning laws can vary drastically between counties.
-You’ll need to do a lot of research to figure out what is allowed in the area, especially if you choose to use any alternative building materials, live in a mobile home or tiny home, or have multiple accessory dwellings.
+You’ll need to do a lot of research to determine what is allowed in the area, especially if you choose to use alternative building materials, live in a mobile home or tiny home, or have multiple accessory dwellings.

-You might also find it useful to read: Homestead Declarations Explained
+You might also find it helpful to read: Homestead Declarations Explained

 Off-Grid Electricity in California